 This article provides some helpful hints and tips to try and prevent overdue invoices.

 - If possible, you should request payment in advance or on account, at least to cover your overheads.

 - Maintain a good customer relationship and set reasonable customer expectations.

 - Do not undertake work until your terms of business, which includes payment terms and bank details, have been signed.

 Taking on new customers can be high risk.
 Having agreed costs upon commencement, it is important to meet the expectations set.
-If your terms of business are not observed or pursued with regards to billing, this will inevitably create pressure on your cash flow, require you to chase payment and taking you away from trading your business.
+If your terms of business are not observed or pursued with regards to billing, this will inevitably create pressure on your cash flow, requiring you to chase payment and taking you away from trading your business.